Hammad7-dot/Hammad7-dot/README.md

 ---

 ## 📫 Connect

-[LinkedIn](https://www.linkedin.com/in/muhammad-hammad-khan-036618394/) · Open to internship opportunities in AI/ML and backend engineering## Hi there 👋
+https://www.linkedin.com/in/muhammad-hammad-khan-036618394/· Open to internship opportunities in AI/ML and backend engineering.

 <!--
 **Hammad7-dot/Hammad7-dot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.